-After the simulation of events has been completed, SEAMCAT will have obtained and stored the dRSS and iRSS vectors.
-You may then proceed to evaluate the probability of interference for the simulated scenario using the interference calculation control panel as shown in Figure 97.
+After the simulation of all events has completed, SEAMCAT will have calculated and stored the dRSS and iRSS vectors.
+Now it is possible to evaluate the probability of interference for the simulated scenario using the interference calculation control panel as shown in Figure 97.